-I am sure that anyone who ended up here had spent much time already trying to figure out how to incorporate a company in the USA for their startups.
+I am sure that anyone who ended up here had spent much time already trying to figure out how to incorporate a company for their startup the USA.
 At least it was my case as we were initially located in Russia.
 I personally read tens of articles, instructions on Quora, IRS, blogs, and forums and still, there was a gap in my understanding even though I was a lawyer myself.
 Why?
 Because usually such articles and instructions just advise you «You have to send a form 83(b) to IRS» but do not tell you how to fill it in correctly, where to send, how to send, or overcome any other obstacles.
 The very details that separate smooth procedure from a fail or sometimes epic fail.

 - Federal corporate income tax is 21%, plus state taxes where applicable (for example, Florida does not have state corporate tax).
 It is a big leap forward from the earlier tax rate of 35%.